 This training program will discuss whether women are more hostile to each other in the workplace.
-It will discuss sexism and stereotypes in our perceptions of women and men's bullying, the nexus of bullying and harassment, and the impact of bullying on witnesses.
+It will discuss sexism and stereotypes in our perceptions of women's and men's bullying, the nexus of bullying and harassment, and the impact of bullying on witnesses.

 WHY SHOULD YOU ATTEND?